 When asked to describe what sustainable activities they do on a regular basis, a large number of students choose to take public transport, bike or walk, thanks to the highly developed public transportation systems.
 Students engaged least in the purchasing of recycled products, followed by a reduction their meat consumption.
 Both are in fact quite understandable, given the Chinese culture is one that gives high priority to freshness and new looks, and that meat has been an essential part of people’s eating habits.

 University students represent China’s future thought leaders and decision makers.
-As a result how they understand sustainability and engage in responsibility will have significant effects on China’s long term economic and social future.
-These attitudes will have considerable impact, not just within the Chinese economy, but also throughout global system and it is therefore critical for companies seeking business success in 2025 and beyond to proactively engage students in conversations related sustainability and future business strategies.
+As a result, how they understand sustainability and engage in responsibility will have significant effects on China’s long-term economic and social future.
+These attitudes will have considerable impact, not just within the Chinese economy, but also throughout the global system and it is therefore critical for companies seeking business success in 2025 and beyond to proactively engage students in conversations related sustainability and future business strategies.

 In the next blog post on addressing sustainability in Chinese universities, we will go on to discuss the keys of areas of focus when communicating business strategies with students.